Evaluating epidemic forecasts in an interval format: Forecast evaluation using proper scoring rules

 To provide more detailed information on the predictive distribution it is common to report not just one, but several central PIs at different levels $(1 - \alpha_1) < (1 - \alpha_2) < \dots < (1 - \alpha_K)$, along with the predictive median $m$.
 The latter can informally be seen as a central prediction interval at level $(1 - \alpha_0) \rightarrow 0$.
-To take all of these into account, a \textit{weighted interval score} can be evaluated:
+To take all of these into account, a \textit{weighted interval score} can be evaluated:\footnote{Note that this definition has been modified slightly relative to previous versions of this preprint.
+For the previous definition

+exact equivalence to the expression in equation \eqref{eq:alternative_def} did not hold.
+It was therefore decided to revise the definition.}

-This score is a special case of the more general \textit{quantile score} \citep[Section 6.1, Corollary 1]{Gneiting2007} and proper for any set of non-negative (un-normalized) weights $w_0, w_1, \dots, w_K$.
+This score is a special case of the more general \textit{quantile score} \cite{Gneiting2007} and it is proper for any set of non-negative (un-normalized) weights $w_0, w_1, \dots, w_K$.
 A natural choice is to set

 with $w_0 = 1/2$, as for large $K$ and equally spaced values of $\alpha_1, \dots, \alpha_K$ (stretching over the unit interval) it can be shown that under this choice of weights